Discover the fundamentals of 3D printing, what you can do in this field, and ways you can explore your 3D printing goals and potential.

-3D printing starts with using software to design a 3D model.
-Next, the software translates the digital file of the object to data that a 3D printer can understand.
-Then, the printer uses materials such as thermoplastics, metals, glass, paper, or wood to bring an object from its digital to physical form.
-The printer prints an object using what’s called an additive process, meaning that it lays down layers of material in succession until an object is complete.
+3D printing really begins long before the printing process starts.
+You'll use software to design a 3D model, which then gets translated into a digital file using data the 3D printer can understand.
+The printer uses materials such as thermoplastics, metals, glass, paper, or wood to create a physical form and prints the object through an additive process, meaning that it lays down layers of material in succession until an object is complete.

 3D printing offers hobbyists, professionals, and businesses several benefits, including: